kommander/aden/docs/index.md

 ## <a name="scale"></a> Scale
 I can become overloaded with _dynamic entry and API endpoints_, that might need additional server resources.

-Lets scale our _QuoteMachine_ to four workers with 'aden -w 4'.
+Lets scale our _QuoteMachine_ to four workers with `aden -w 4`.
 I should be running with four worker processes now.

 If you want to have another instance with four workers, focusing on the API endpoint, I can do that for you with